valentinbiz/news-api/README.md

 e.g `PGDATABASE=<your-database-name>`

+5. After creating the files, run the following command to set up the databases:

+`npm run setup-dbs`

+6. Next step is to seed the databases:

+`npm run seed`

+7. To run all the tests use the following command:

+`npm test`

 The project uses a `nc-news` and `nc-news-test` as defaults but feel free to change the name of the databases.
 You are also provided with two sets of data (one for testing one for development).

 You should be all set.
 Continue to the next section to see some usage examples for this api.